How do I troubleshoot errors I receive when I use ECS Exec on my Fargate tasks?

 Resolution

-Note: It's a best practice to use AWS CloudShell.
-CloudShell comes preinstalled with the AWS Systems Manager Session Manager plugin and the AWS Command Line Interface (AWS CLI).
-If you receive errors when running AWS CLI commands, confirm that you're running a recent version of the AWS CLI.
+To resolve the preceding common errors, it's a best practice to use AWS CloudShell.
+CloudShell comes preinstalled with the Session Manager plugin, a capability of AWS Systems Manager, and the AWS Command Line Interface (AWS CLI).

-1. Check whether the enableExecuteCommand parameter is set to true or false:
+1. Run the describe-tasks command to check whether the enableExecuteCommand parameter is set to true or false:

-2. If the enableExecuteCommand parameter is false, then update the parameter as true:
+2. If the enableExecuteCommand parameter is false, then run the update-service command to update the parameter to true:

-Note: The force-new-deployment option creates a new deployment that starts new tasks and stops old tasks based on the deployment configuration of the service.
-For more information, see Rolling updates.
+Note: The force-new-deployment option creates a new deployment that starts new tasks and stops old tasks based on the service's deployment configuration.
+For more information, see Deploy Amazon ECS services by replacing tasks.

-To resolve a TargetNotConnectionException error, complete the following steps:
+To resolve a TargetNotConnectionException error, take the following actions:

-1. Amazon ECS Exec requires a task IAM role to grant permissions for containers.
-Use the following policy to add the required SSM permissions for your task IAM role:
+1. Use the following policy to add the required Systems Manager permissions for your Amazon ECS task IAM role:

 "Statement": [